Vidiprinter: Implementation

 There are also various versions of the vidiprinter on the internet.
 As well as English and Scottish football, The Sporting Life's website vidiprinter features league, but not Cup, scores and results from many global leagues.
-The Sky Sports online vidiprinter largely mirrors the vidiprinter seen on Sky Sports News, although it does not include scores from the women's game, and the Football Web Pages vidiprinter includes scores, results and scorers from steps 2, 3 and 4 of the non league pyramid and expanded its coverage at the start of the 2019/20 season to include the women's game, the Welsh Premier League and nine European competitions.
-This is the only vidiprinter to include steps 3 and 4 (the Isthmian, Northern Premier and Southern Leagues).
+The Sky Sports online vidiprinter largely mirrors the vidiprinter seen on Sky Sports News, although it does not include scores from the women's game, and the Football Web Pages vidiprinter includes scores, results and scorers from Steps 2, 3 and 4, along with some Step 5 and Step 6 leagues, of the non league pyramid.
+It expanded its coverage at the start of the 2019/20 season to include the women's game, the Welsh Premier League and nine European competitions with its selection of Step 5 and 6 leagues added for the 2024/25 season.
+This is the only vidiprinter to include games from leagues which sit below Step 2, and games from Scottish non-league.

 As of mid 2017, the BBC's website no longer features a vidiprinter.
 The BBC website had included a vidiprinter from the early 2000s.
 Originally this was a live feed of the Press Association service featuring all the competitions that the service covered.
 However from the 2007-08 season the BBC started to create its own version by removing competitions that it felt did not merit inclusion and as time progressed the coverage generally mirrored the competitions featured on the BBC's website.
 In October 2013 it began featuring European league matches at the expense of non league, Welsh and Irish games although the BBC did re-introduce coverage of the regional Conference leagues to their online vidiprinter at the start of the 2014–15 season.
 Later Welsh Premier League and Northern Ireland Premiership scores reappeared but cup competitions from both countries were not featured.
 In 2017 the BBC removed the vidiprinter from its website as part of a revamp of its scores section.

-From the 2024/25 season, television broadcasters now only feature games from country-wide competitions following the removal of the regional National League scores and results from BBC Scotland's Sportscene Results programme, although this information continues to feature on Sporting Life's vidiprinter feed.
+From the 2024/25 season, television broadcasters now only feature games from country-wide competitions following the removal of the regional National League scores and results from BBC Scotland's results programme, although results from the FA Trophy did appear included.
+The two regional National League divisions continue to feature on Sporting Life's vidiprinter feed.

 Competitions covered

-As of the 2025/26 season, the television broadcasters cover the following competitions, providing goal flashes, sendings-off, half time and full time scores from their featured competitions.
-However this is a guide as broadcasters are able to include (or remove) specific games/competitions at any time:
+As of the 2026/27 season, the television broadcasters cover the following competitions, providing, unless stated, goal flashes, sendings-off, half time and full time scores from their featured competitions.
+This should be seen as a guide as broadcasters are able to include (or remove) specific games/competitions at any time: